With first Congress list, shape of contests in Kerala firms up

 Key battleground seats include Nemom, Vattiyoorkavu, Peravoor and Palakkad.
 The LDF is hoping for a third consecutive term.

-In its first list, the Congress dropped one sitting lawmaker Palakkad legislator Rahul Mamkootathil, who is embroiled in multiple sexual assault charges.
+In its first list, the Congress dropped one sitting lawmakers, including Palakkad legislator Rahul Mamkootathil, who is embroiled in multiple sexual assault charges.

 It fielded 19 sitting lawmakers including state unit chief Sunny Joseph (Peravoor), Leader of the Opposition VD Satheesan (Paravur), senior leader Ramesh Chennithala (Haripad), former minister AP Anilkumar (Wandoor), former youth unit chief Roji M John (Angamaly) and AICC secretary PC Vishnunadh (Kundara).